 Hercules beetles are strange, intimidating insects.
-Holding a string that acts as a leash around the hercules beetle’s top horn, Thai children send their prized pet beetles to battle.
+Holding a string that acts as a leash around the beetle’s top horn, Thai children send their prized pet beetles to battle.
 On a bored Saturday night, I documented a clash of these ferocious titans.

-A massive statue of a hercules beetle rests next to my town‘s entrance here in the mountainous region of northern Thailand.
+A massive statue of the beetle rests next to my town‘s entrance here in the mountainous region of northern Thailand.
 This weird bug is apparently a prominent symbol of the community.
 I’ve lived here for almost four months and I’ve yet to encounter one of these colossal bugs.
 Until now.

-A young girl stares at her pet hercules beetle.
+A young girl stares at her pet beetle.
 Thais have a much simpler name for this insect: guang.

 Tied securely to a strip of sugar cane, her pet feasts on sweet sugar before preparing for battle.